NASA scientists hope singing trees could help us reach another planet

 Digital sensors will pick up shifts in the trees' environment, and custom software will translate those data points into sonic frequencies that beam to the small, distant spacecraft.
 In turn, the craft will beam back data about its own operational capacity.

-"As the light, water and temperature at the trees change, so does the tune, the volume and the actual sound of the song," says Julia Christensen, president of the Space Song Foundation, which stands at the intersection of science, art and design.
+"As the light, water and temperature at the trees change, so does the tune, the volume and the actual sound of the song," says Julia Christensen, president of the Space Song Foundation, a volunteer organization that stands at the intersection of science, art and design.

 "In the short term, we hear shifts in the song as day turns to night, as clouds pass over the tree, as seasons change, etc.," adds Christensen, chair of the studio art program at Oberlin College.
 "But over the very long term -- decades or centuries -- we will hear major global shifts in climate and other changes on our planet."